raspiblitz/raspiblitz/README.md

 #### LIGHTNING (Basic Node Management)

-Under `LIGHTNING` you find some basic steps to manage your Lightning node.
+Under `LND/c-lightning Wallet options` you find some basic steps to manage your Lightning node.
 Those are very simplified in the RaspiBlitz SSH menu for the reason of learning.
-For more advanced management of your Lightning node see additional apps under 'SERVICES'.
+For more advanced management of your Lightning node see additional apps under `SERVICES`.

 ##### FUNDING: Fund your on-chain Wallet

-Before you can open channels with other nodes you need to put some coins in your LND on-chain wallet.
+Before you can open channels with other nodes you need to put some coins in your on-chain wallet (managed by your lightning sofware).
 Use this option to generate an address to send funds to.

-*Reminder: RaspiBlitz & LND is still experimental software.
-With funding your LND node you accept the risk of losing funds.
+*Reminder: RaspiBlitz is still experimental software.
+With funding your lightning node you accept the risk of losing funds.
 So just play with small amounts - something in the area of 20 EUR/USD should be enough to make your first experiences.
 Also, it's a good privacy practice to [coinjoin your coins](https://bitcoin-only.com/privacy) before sending them to any Lightning Network wallet.*

 You can fund it multiple times - starting with small amounts first to test.
-LND will always generate a different address, but all funds you send will get into the same LND on-chain wallet.
+Your lightning node will always generate a different address, but all funds you send will get into the same LND on-chain wallet.

 ##### CONNECT: Connect to a Peer

 Before you can open a channel with another node on the network, you need to connect this node as a peer to your node.

 Opening a channel with a peer is just optional.
-Having another node as peer helps your node to receive information about the network through the gossip protocol.
+Having another node as peer helps your node to receive information about the lightning network through the gossip protocol.
 It will help your node to find better routes through the network.

 ##### CHANNEL: Open a Channel with Peer